evangipson/rime/README.md

 - the [East Road](#east-road) connects Easthaven and [Bryn Shander](#bryn-shander)

 #### Targos
+- on the shores
+- around 1,000 people

 #### Shrine of Ammanatar
 - A shrine to the god of the sun, Ammanatar